 On this page you will find information about the resources we provide and both the rationale and the research behind our mission and vision.
-We include information about what, in our perspective, constitutes an embodied approach to healing, how the holistic healing arts differ from and also complement conventional health, wellness and medical practices, understanding resilience and non-linear healing, describing trauma-informed care, the spectrum of sexual violence and sexual trauma, and more.
-For a summary of our services and information about our work, you are also welcome to download this pdf copy of our brochure.
+We include information about what, in our perspective, constitutes an embodied approach to healing, how holistic healing practices differ from and also complement conventional health, wellness, and medical practices, understanding resilience and non-linear healing, describing trauma-informed care, the spectrum of sexual violence and sexual trauma, and more.

 Please feel free to contact us directly if you have questions about the content on our website and would like more information and clarification about our work.
 You can write us at: email@example.com or firstname.lastname@example.org.